it-teaching-abo-akademi/yaas-project-2019-ottolindfors/README.md

 * UC6
   * All tests are passed
   * Full functionality and all requirements implemented.
+* UC10
+  * Full functionality and all requirements implemented.
+  * See conflicts between test and requirement below.
 ## Conflicts between requirements and tests
 * REQ3.3, REQ3.3.1, REQ3.3.2
   * ​Requirement: The user must be asked for a confirmation before creating a new auction.